suhaibshd7/NIH-ChestX-ray14-Multi-Label-Chest-Pathology-Classification/README.md

 A ResNet-50 run (`nn.Linear(2048, 14)`) is a natural next step but has not been trained — everything below reflects the ResNet-18 result that was actually run.

+### Training dynamics — not fully resolved

+Train loss fell from 0.811 (epoch 7, the checkpoint kept) to 0.559 (epoch 11) while val mean AUC did not improve over that span: 0.8138 → 0.7919 → 0.8128 → 0.8055 → 0.8046, net
+negative.
+That's a genuine, if mild, overfitting signature — the model kept fitting the training set after it stopped finding anything generalizable in validation.
+Early stopping mechanically kept the epoch-7 checkpoint, but nothing here actively addressed the pattern: no weight decay, no dropout, no additional augmentation was tried to see whether the gap could be narrowed.

+There's a second problem underneath the first.
+Epochs 5, 6, 7, and 9 scored 0.8117,
+0.8135, 0.8138, 0.8128 — a spread of 0.0021 across four epochs.
+The improvement that
+caused epoch 7 to be saved over epoch 6 was 0.0003.
+Epoch 8 dipped to 0.7919 — about
+0.02 below its neighbours — and fully recovered by epoch 9.
+That pattern (single-epoch swings larger than the margin deciding which checkpoint gets kept) means epoch 7 is not demonstrably a stable optimum; it's the highest draw from a plateau of roughly equivalent checkpoints, evaluated once each on a single fixed validation set with no uncertainty attached.
+The same reasoning that motivated bootstrap CIs on the test AUC below applies here and hasn't been applied.

+What this would take to resolve: model selection based on a smoothed multi-epoch average or a minimum-improvement threshold rather than a single-epoch maximum; weight decay and/or dropout to test whether the train/val gap narrows; and, ideally, repeating training across a few different train/val splits to see whether "epoch 7, ~0.814 mean val AUC" holds up or was specific to this one split.
+None of that has been done.
+The result below should be read as a reasonable ResNet-18 baseline, not a tuned optimum.

 ---

 ## Results